wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Windows endpoint
 ^^^^^^^^^^^^^^^^

-Take the following steps to configure the Windows endpoint to monitor filesystem changes in the ``C:\Users\Administrator\Desktop`` directory.
+Take the following steps to configure the Wazuh agent to monitor filesystem changes in the ``C:\Users\Administrator\Desktop`` directory.

 #.
 Edit the ``C:\Program Files (x86)\ossec-agent\ossec.conf`` configuration file on the monitored Windows endpoint.
 Add the directories for monitoring within the ``<syscheck>`` block.
-For this use case, we monitor the ``C:\Users\Administrator\Desktop`` directory.
+For this use case, you  configure Wazuh to monitor the ``C:\Users\Administrator\Desktop`` directory.
 To get additional information about the user and process that made the changes, enable :doc:`who-data audit </user-manual/capabilities/auditing-whodata/who-windows>`:

    .. code-block:: xml